 As a bankruptcy lawyer I want to help my clients resolve their financial situation and eliminate their debts.
-One of the largest frustrations I encounter is when a client can't use the bankruptcy laws nearly as well because of actions he or she took instead of first getting legal advice.
-Or sometimes it's clients' lack of action which then limits their options.
+I am Riverside and Orange County bankruptcy attorney Norma Duenas, the founder of Southern California Law Advocates (SCLA).
+One of the largest frustrations I encounter is when a client can’t use the bankruptcy laws nearly as well because of actions he or she took instead of first getting legal advice.
+Or sometimes it’s clients’ lack of action which then limits their options.

 So today we’ll focus on the avoidable problems that happen in two sets of circumstances.
 When delay in getting advice from a bankruptcy lawyer limits your options because:

 DOESN’T IT MAKE SENSE TO CONSIDER FILING BANKRUPTCY BECAUSE YOUR SITUATION HAS GOTTEN WORSE?

 The bankruptcy laws provide many, many ways of protection you, your assets, and your income.
 Overall, people wait longer than they should before seeing a bankruptcy lawyer, for a bunch of understandable reasons.

 - They think and hope their financial situation will improve.
 Sometimes it does improve but often it doesn’t.